mobizt/FirebaseClient/README.md

 FIREBASE_DISABLE_ALL_OPTIONS // For disabling all predefined build options above
 ```

+> [!NOTE]
-Note that, `UserConfig.h` for user config should be placed in the library install folder inside src folder.
+> `UserConfig.h` for user config should be placed in the library installed folder inside the src folder.

 This `UserConfig.h` will not change or overwrite when update the library.